-7. When FW Ac are inbound to Rwy 27 ATC will ensure that Load Park traffic is either airborne in the Load Park cct or on the ground under minimum power.
+When FW Ac are inbound to Rwy 27 ATC will ensure that Load Park traffic is deconflicted.
 Load Park operations have priority over PDs however, landing FW Ac will be given priority.

 Clearances for surfaces not visual from the tower